Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## mPOS
 A mobile acceptance solution (mPOS) uses a mobile telecommunications device that is not solely dedicated to POS functions and has the ability to wirelessly communicate across open networks as a means to accept a card payment.
 The solution will typically include a hardware attachment for the purpose of card reading and /or pin entry.

-An mPOS solution that operates over an open network is one that is operated by a solution provider, and is available to many different users, as opposed to a solution that operates over a closed network that is dedicated only to a specific merchant or to a chain of merchant locations. mPOS devices that operate within a proprietary POS solution, or closed network, must not populate field Terminal Type with the new mPOS indicator, but must continue to identify transactions as having originated from either a regular terminal or an electronic cash register.
-MasterCard Mobile POS are always attended devices and not cardholder activated.

 ## Multiple Authorizations
-In the hotel and auto rental industries, multiple or incremental authorizations and a single partial reversal are often obtained after the initial authorization.
+In the hotel and auto rental industries, multiple or [incremental authorizations](?path=docs/Resources/Guides/Authorizations/Incremental-Auth.md) and a single partial reversal are often obtained after the initial authorization.

 ## Multi-Dropped
 A communication line system having more than one terminal connected to the same line.

-## Merchant Verification Valu
+## Merchant Verification Value
 Merchant Verification Value (MVV) is an identifier assigned by Visa to identify a merchant who is registered with Visa for specific fees, special interchange treatment, or participation in select acceptance programs.

 ## National Association